alaaa4255/sep11-freedom-project/tool/learning-log.md

 - Use Semantic HTML

-Structure site with semantic tags (e.g., <header>, <nav>, <main>, <footer>)

-Proper heading hierarchy (e.g., <h1>, <h2>, <h3>)

-Use <ul>, <ol>, <li> for lists properly

-Layout with Flexbox or Grid

-Flexbox: Simple, flexible layouts

-.container { display: flex; justify-content: space-between; align-items: center; }

-Grid: Two-dimensional layouts

-.grid-container { display: grid; grid-template-columns: repeat(3, 1fr); gap: 20px; }

-Use System Fonts

-Stick to web-safe fonts (e.g., Arial, Helvetica, Verdana)

-Use rem units for font sizes for scalability

-body { font-size: 16px; line-height: 1.5; }

-CSS Variables

-Define reusable values (e.g., colors, font sizes)

-:root { --primary-color: #3498db; --secondary-color: #2ecc71; }

-Essential Styling

-Avoid over-styling; focus on readability and structure

-Minimal use of borders, shadows, and animations

-Reset CSS

-Use a basic reset for consistency across browsers

-* { margin: 0; padding: 0; box-sizing: border-box; }

-Responsive Design with Media Queries

-Use breakpoints to adjust layout

-@media (max-width: 768px) { .container { flex-direction: column; } }

-Smooth Transitions

-Add transitions for interactive states (e.g., hover)

-a { color: #3498db; transition: color 0.3s ease; }
-a:hover { color: #2ecc71; }

-Minimize Framework Use

-Avoid heavy frameworks like Bootstrap if possible

-Only add external libraries when absolutely necessary

-Use rem and em for Flexibility

-Use relative units for scalability and flexibility

-h1 { font-size: 2rem; }

-Utility Classes

-Consider writing custom utility classes for common properties

-.mt-4 { margin-top: 1rem; }
-.text-center { text-align: center; }

-These are things google and the video helped me pick up.
+- Structure site with meaningful tags (e.g., <header>, <nav>, <main>, <footer>)

+- Maintain proper heading hierarchy for accessibility and SEO

+- use lists (<ul>, <ol>, <li>) appropriately

+- Layout with Flexbox or Grid

+- Flexbox: Simple, flexible layout system for one-dimensional designs

+- CSS Grid: Powerful for two-dimensional layouts, offering precise control over placement

+- Use System Fonts

+- Stick to default system fonts for faster load times and consistency

+- Use relative font sizes (rem or em) for scalability across different screen sizes

+- CSS Variables

+- Use variables for reusable values like colors, font sizes, etc.

+- Makes future design updates easier and more efficient

+- Essential Styling

+- Focus on the core design elements (e.g., spacing, alignment, and readability)

+- Avoid excessive decorations or unnecessary complexity

+- Reset CSS

+- Normalize styles across different browsers to ensure consistency

+- Use a basic reset to avoid default browser styles interfering with the layout

+- Responsive Design with Media Queries

+- Make the site adjust to various screen sizes using breakpoints

+- Create flexible layouts that look good on desktops, tablets, and phones

+- Smooth Transitions

+- Add subtle hover or focus transitions for interactivity without complexity

+- Improve user experience with simple animations and effects

+- Minimize Framework Use

+- Avoid over-reliance on heavy CSS frameworks like Bootstrap

+- Use plain CSS or lightweight libraries to keep the site fast and clean

+- Use rem and em for Flexibility

+- Use relative units for better scalability and control over layout

+- Helps maintain a consistent design across different screen sizes and user settings

+- utility Classes

+- Create utility classes for common styles (e.g., spacing, alignment)

+- Reduces redundancy and keeps the stylesheet concise